Pierre Warren

-Pierre Carmelle Warren (born August 16, 1992) is an American former professional football safety who played for the New Orleans Saints of the National Football League (NFL).
-He played college football at Jacksonville State University.
+Pierre Carmelle Warren (born August 16, 1992) is an American former professional football player who was a safety for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Jacksonville State Gamecocks.

 Early life

 Warren played high school football at Marbury High School in Deatsville, Alabama.
 He was a two-time all-metro selection and was an all-county selection as a senior.
 He was a four-year letterman, three-year starter and helped the Bulldogs advance to the state playoffs.
 Warren also lettered in basketball, where he was named the team's Most Valuable Player and was an all-area selection.

 College career

-Warren played for the Jacksonville State Gamecocks from 2011 to 2013.
+Warren played for the Gamecocks at Jacksonville State University from 2011 to 2013.
 He recorded career totals of 166 tackles, a sack, eight interceptions, two interception returns for touchdowns, 29 passes defensed, a forced fumble and five fumble recoveries.
 He was named First Team All-OVC in 2013.